Mark Sharpley, Private 10132, 2nd Bn. Cheshire Regiment

 Private Mark Sharpley, Cheshire Regiment, is at Salonika.
 He is 21 years of age and enlisted three days after the war broke out.
 He has also seen service in France.

 Mark was found to be missing after 15 April 1918 and it was later assumed that he was killed in action on or since that date.
+His death was reported in the Macclesfield Times on 2 January 1920:

 Private Mark Sharpley has no known grave and is commemorated on the Doiran Memorial, Greece.
 The Commonwealth War Graves Commission holds casualty details for Private Mark Sharpley, and he is listed on the Imperial War Museum’s Lives of the First World War website.